jrijn/FijiTools/readme.md

 ## Introduction

 FijiTools2020 is a collection of tools designed for use in ImageJ/Fiji.
-Most of them are meant to work in conjunction with a separately performed Trackmate analysis.
+Some of them are meant to work in conjunction with a separately performed Trackmate analysis.
+You're free to use anything useful, but please refer back to this repository as your source :).
+Thanks!

 ## Installation